 ACCESS teachers are responsible for creating a digital classroom environment where today’s students can fulfill their academic potential thereby ensuring that they develop 21st-century learning skills.
 In order to be an ACCESS teacher, you must be certified to teach (grades 7 – 12) in the state of Alabama.
 Since we offer the entire high school curriculum, we are currently looking for new, enthusiastic teachers who are interested in teaching in an exciting, fully digital environment.
 If you are interested in becoming an ACCESS teacher, please search the University of Alabama’s Job site.
 You will need to search for ACCESS in the Keyword search window.

-ACCESS teachers are paid based on students completing a minimum of 30% of the graded items (dropboxes, quizzes, discussions) included in one of the term average calculations in the master course and each unique section.
-The rate of pay will continue to be $150 per half credit for WBI courses and $75 per half credit for VCI receiving students.
+ACCESS teachers are paid based on students completing a minimum of 30% of the graded items (assignments, discussions, tests, quizzes, final exams) included in one of the term average calculations in the master course and each unique section.
+The rate of pay will continue to be $185 per half credit for WBI courses and $75 per half credit for VCI receiving students.
 Teachers will be paid by their support center only for students meeting the required minimum performance.
 Please view the ACCESS Teacher Pay Schedule.

 All current teachers must participate in comprehensive professional development provided by ACCESS Virtual Learning that includes training in instructional methodologies and technical aspects of WBI course delivery.
 This training will be conducted by one of the three regional support centers selected to support the ACCESS program and must be completed prior to the beginning of initial teaching responsibilities.
 Click here for more detailed information about how to receive credit by attending professional development sessions.